 And Mike uses the Aether 80 L. In this pack he takes his gear and all the extras that we need to travel with.

-Camera Bag – This was the best buy we ever made for our camera equipment.
-If you follow us on instagram you’ll see that we love to take photos.
+PRVKE Camera Bag – This was the best buy we ever made for our camera equipment.
+If you follow us on Instagram you’ll see that we love to take photos.
 We are not photographers by any means, but we have enjoyed getting into it.
 And this bag has been a god send!
 If it is unavailable through Amazon, grab it here directly through their website.

 It fits our camera, extra lenses, tripod, DJI mini drone, go-pro, laptop and external hard-drive.
 It also fits our snacks, wallet and bit and pieces for a day exploring.
 We purchased the camera cube bundle to go with it, and it was best purchase we have made for our travel.